 Jason and Charlotte Baker grew up in Louisville Kentucky.
 They were married in June of 1996.
 Their children are Seth, Danielle and Tyra.
 Seth was born to them in 1997 and Danielle was born to them in 2001.
 Jason worked as electronic technician in Kentucky, and Charlotte as a homemaker/home schooler for their children.

 They attended Highland Vineyard church in Louisville.
 Then they came on a mission trip to Naomi in June of 2009.
-While on the trip Jason and Charlotte felt the urging to come and live here at Naomi.
+While on the trip Jason and Charlotte felt the urging to come and live at NAOMI.
 That was finalized in June of 2010.

-The Baker family has been blessed to be part of Naomi House.
+The Baker family has been blessed to be part of NAOMI.
 It has been humbling for them to be part of so many children’s lives and see God work in their time here.

-After graduating from Valor Christian college in Columbus Ohio for the second time in 2015, she asked God for direction.
+After graduating from Valor Christian College in Columbus Ohio in 2015, she asked God for direction.
 In a dream, he gave her Phoenix, Arizona.
 She had no friends or relatives in the West, so it was a big step of faith.
 She lived in Phoenix for two and a half years.
 While living there, she felt God tugging on her heart for the Native American people.

 She decided to research Native ministries online.
-When she came across NAOMI house, she sent an email to the director Genevieve Skidmore, the director.
-In 2016, she visited Naomi house for a day with a friend and had a wonderful experience.
+When she came across NAOMI house, she sent an email to the director Genevieve Skidmore.
+In 2016, she visited NAOMI for a day with a friend and had a wonderful experience.